mmuttir/todo-app/README.md

 This is a simple Todo application with both frontend and backend.
 You can run this project either directly on your machine or using Docker.

 ## Prerequisites
 - Node.js (https://nodejs.org/)
 - Docker (https://www.docker.com/) (if you plan to use Docker)
+- A running instance of MongoDB (if you donot plan to use Docker)
+- Make sure that port 3000, 5000, and 27017 are not used by any application.
+If you are planning to run without Docker, port 27017 should be used MongoDB.
 - Moesif CORS extension for Google Chrome (https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc)

 ## Setup